ibgv/technovate_setups/Step 1 - Intro, Create VM.md

 Follow these steps to set up an Ubuntu VM with Docker:

 1. **Create an Ubuntu Virtual Machine:**
    - Ensure you have an Ubuntu VM ready.
-If not, you can create one using your preferred virtualization platform (e.g., VirtualBox, VMware, Hyper-V, etc.) or a cloud service like AWS, Azure, or GCP.
+If not, you can create one using your preferred virtualization platform (e.g., VirtualBox, VMware, Hyper-V, etc.)

 2. **Install Docker:**
    - Once your Ubuntu VM is up and running, you'll need to install Docker.